Horse Riding During Pregnancy – Is It Safe?

 3. The Risk of Falling off the Horse

 There’s a major difference between a horse and any other vehicle.
 No vehicle can push you off their back or kick you.
-Here there are chances where you might lose your balance or the horse might attempt to throw you off its back.
-A fall during your pregnancy can be fatal for the child, and even yourself.
+Here there are chances where you might lose your balance, or the horse might attempt to throw you off its back.
+A fall during your pregnancy can be fatal for the child and even yourself.

-Warning Sign to Stop Riding while Pregnant
+Warning Signs to Stop Riding While Pregnant

 - Swelling in the calf or intense pain